waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 However, many story writers tend to overuse this feature.
 Ending up with numerous GivenStories definitions in a story file may affect the readability of the scenarios and make them hard to follow.

+	!-- A GivenStory --!
 	precondition1:
 	Given ...
 	And ...
-	And...
+	And ...

 	!-- A precondition to entire story --!
 	GivenStories: precondition1

-	Scenario: Example of scenario with precondition as GivenStories
+	Scenario: Example of scenario with precondition as GivenStories !-- A precondition to scenario --!
 	GivenStories: precondition2,setupEnvironment
-	Given ..
+	Given ...

-	Scenario: Another Example of scenario with precondition as GivenStories
+	Scenario: Another example of scenario with precondition as GivenStories !-- A precondition to scenario --!
-	GivenStories: precondition2,setupEnvironment
+	GivenStories: precondition3,setupEnvironment
-	Given ..
+	Given ...

 Moreover, many BDD frameworks don't support GivenStories in story syntax (Cucumber has even [deprecated](http://blog.josephwilk.net/ruby/cucumber-waves-goodbye-to-givenscenario.html) it).